Amma’s New 2019 Divine Discourse on Diwali

-November 6, 2018 – Choti Diwali / Kali Chaudas / Naraka Chaturdashi
+- Day 2 – Saturday October 26: Choti Deepawali / Kali Chaudas / Narak Chaturdashi

-In the evening at 6 pm, you can do Lakshmi puja again, chanting Samputita Sri Suktam and offering fruits, milk, and sweets.
+- In the evening at 6 pm or if you are able to at the Diwali time at midnight to 1:30 am, you can do Lakshmi puja again, chanting Samputita Sri Suktam and offering fruits, milk, and sweets.

 In Samputita Sri Suktam, the Rig Vediya Maha Lakshmi Mantra is repeated 16 times.
 In this mantra, which begins “Om Srim Hrim Srim,” the powerful “Srim” bijakshara is repeated four times.
 Amma has said that the Srim bijakshara attracts solar energy to the body to make one’s mind and heart as bright as the sun.
 This sacred sound attracts the light of Lakshmi Devi, which then surrounds us and prevents negativity from entering our hearts or minds.
 On the mystical level, this sound helps to activate the divine kundalini energy and invokes the supreme light of highest spiritual consciousness.
 In the symbolic mythology of ancient India, Sri Dhana Lakshmi emerged from the infinite ocean of milk when the gods and demons churned this ocean.
 This story signifies the churning of consciousness that happens when we practice sadhana, and promises us that if we practice with determination, Mother Lakshmi will emerge from the ocean of consciousness and fill our minds with the auspicious wealth of spiritual enlightenment.
 Spiritually, Deepawali corresponds to the time when Sri Dhana Lakshmi appeared from the milky ocean to bless all the gods, so this is a very, very auspicious time for worshipping Sri Dhana Lakshmi.